Hooman Tavakolian: Philanthropy

-In 2011, he founded the “Become Your Own Dream” scholarship with wife Lorelei Martin and former Hunter College wrestler and mentor, Jon Tush.
+In 2011, he founded the “Become Your Own Dream” scholarship with Lorelei Martin and former Hunter College wrestler and mentor, Jon Tush.
 Each year the scholarship provides $2500 to a graduating high school senior in New York City who plans to wrestle in college.
 In 2012, Tavakolian partnered the fund with the long-standing youth development program, Beat the Streets New York City.
 He has also funded mats and sport facilities for Iranian people in wrestling.

 Tavakolian launched a campaign to collects funds and to rebuild the Maiwand Wrestling Club in Kabul, Afghanistan following a September 5 ISIS attack.
 Wrestling fans around the world and prominent champions such as Jordan Burroughs joined the campaign and soon after their donations, including wrestling equipment, reached Kabul.
+American donations made through Tavakolian’s charity, Hoomanities, funded new mats, mat covers, gym equipment, and wrestling outfits.
+He has also secured further contributions, including wrestling gear from several American universities.

 In 2019, Tavakolian founded Hoomanities Inc., a not for profit organization "To encourage global community, to empower adolescent youth around the world and to reinstate hope in humanity through sports."
+Tavakolian, a Beat the Streets (BTS) board member, donated sports bras and Nike Pro Hijabs through his charity “Hoomanities” for distribution to Muslim female wrestlers in the Public Schools Athletic League.
+He actively advocates for gender equality in sports and the advancement of female athletes from the Middle East and beyond.
+Tavakolian also serves as an adviser at Wrestling For Peace organization.

+In addition, he has co-founded the Living Your Dream Scholarship Fund that provides financial assistance to a college-bound Beat the Streets athletes.

+Recognition

+On April 28, 2017, he was inducted into the National Wrestling Hall of Fame, Downstate New York Chapter.
+He was recognized under the Lifetime Service Award winners.

+Tavakolian was nominated in 2017 for the Peace and Sport Federation's “Diplomatic Action of the Year” award for his efforts to bring together the Islamic Republic of Iran Wrestling Federation and the USA Wrestling Federation through the 2017 Wrestling World Cup, during which he was leader of the US team.
+Iran, the World Cup host, had initially barred the US team from competing in retaliation for President Trump's travel bans.

+In 2025, USA Wrestling appointed Tavakolian as the newest steward of its prestigious Living the Dream Medal Fund, a program that incentivizes U.S. Olympic and World medalists with financial awards.

+Boards

+In addition, he is the member of Board of Titan Mercury Wrestling club and former member of UWW Sports for all commission.
+During his time as The Iranian American Board member at BTSNY, Tavakolian, brought Iran wrestling team to compete in TIMES SQUARE in Manhattan.